 The story of the Impressionist movement certainly begins in France, where Claude Monet, Edgar Degas, Camille Pissarro and others turned their backs on academic tradition.
-They duly changed the face of art, but we’ve always been told their experiments didn’t catch on across the Channel.
+They duly changed the face of art, but we’ve always been told that their experiments didn’t catch on across the English Channel.

 Victorian Britain tends to be remembered as more conservative in its artistic tastes, associated above all with narrative painting by the likes of Augustus Egg, which often came with a moral attached.
 When the pre-eminent Impressionist dealer Paul Durand-Ruel held an exhibition in London in 1874, it was met with a mixture of outrage and confusion.
 ‘Coarse and ugly’, was the disparaging opinion of the reviewer in The Times.

-‘From the 1880s onward, however, things changed,’ Lindberg says.
+‘From the 1880s onward, however, things changed,’ Reynolds says.
 ‘Following the lead of their French counterparts, British artists started moving to rural areas to paint en plein air, too.
 You had Philip Wilson Steer heading to Walberswick in Suffolk, George Clausen to Essex, Stanhope Forbes and friends founding the Newlyn School in Cornwall, and the American expat John Singer Sargent settling in the Cotswolds.’
 There, Sargent painted what is now one of the most popular works in London’s Tate collection, Carnation, Lily, Lily, Rose — an evening scene of two children lighting paper lanterns in a bountiful garden.

 Monet’s name is recurrent in the story of British Impressionism.
 Like Pissarro and other compatriots, he briefly moved to London in 1870 to escape the Franco-Prussian War.
-That move is the starting point for a new exhibition at Tate Britain, Impressionists in London (opening on 2 November), which looks at French painters’ various forays across the Channel in the final decades of the 19th century.

-‘The French Impressionists undoubtedly left their influence,’ says Lindberg, ‘but the direction of travel wasn’t just one way.
+‘The French Impressionists undoubtedly left their influence,’ says the specialist, ‘but the direction of travel wasn’t just one way.
 A number of British painters, excited about the goings-on in France, headed there to study — not so much in Paris, but at art colonies in rural areas such as Grez-sur-Loing [in northern France], where both Clausen and John Lavery went.’

 Another artistic bridge between the two nations was John Singer Sargent.
 Having trained in France, he moved to the UK in 1885, just before turning 30.
-Painted in the Cotswolds village of Broadway, Girl Reading by a Stream (1888) is a masterclass in Impressionistic atmosphere and light, his sketchy brushwork capturing the subtle tonalities of a fading sun on water.
+Painted in the Cotswolds village of Broadway, Girl Reading by a Stream (1888) is a masterclass in Impressionistic atmosphere and light, the artist’s sketchy brushwork capturing the subtle tonalities of a fading sun on water.